chetan-velivela/chetan-velivela.github.io/index.md

 *Background*: Chetan is the Chief Scientist at All Vision and heads the research and development and holds a strong track record of delivering commercially viable AI and computer vision applications and has strong experience with deploying effective and viable industry level machine learning models

-_Abhi Gondi_
+_Abhi_
 ![abhi](https://github.com/chetan-velivela/chetan-velivela.github.io/blob/master/images/abhi.jpeg)

 *Background*: Abhi leads the financial planning, fundamental research and operations at All Vision.
-He is an experienced financial quantitative professional with industry experience and business acumen to go with it.
+He is an experienced quantitative professional with industry experience and business acumen to go with it.

 _Joe Lacy_
 ![joe](https://github.com/chetan-velivela/chetan-velivela.github.io/blob/master/images/joe.jpeg)